Skip to main content

 All task removal operations are fully undoable through the undo function.

-To prevent users from creating new items directly in Risksheet (ensuring all required fields are filled in Polarion):
+To prevent users from creating new items directly in Risksheet (ensuring all required fields are filled in Polarion), the sheet configuration offers two controls:

-• Set canCreate to false on individual column configurations to allow linking existing items only
+• Set canCreate: false on individual itemLink, multiItemLink, or taskLink column configurations to allow linking existing items only

 The toolbar delete button removes the entire row from the grid.
 To clear only a cell’s content without removing the row, use the keyboard Delete key instead.